Rafting Montana near Yellowstone National Park & Big Sky, MT

 • The Madison River is the most remote and scenic as it is a wilderness run with no roads next to the river.
 It runs through a narrow, rocky canyon full of wildlife and beautiful views to take in.
 The lunch stop is a great place to sit back and enjoy the wilderness setting.

-The Yellowstone River is least expensive, the Gallatin River a little more and the Madison River is the premier trip.
+The Yellowstone Rafting trip is least expensive, the Big Sky Rafting trip a little more and the Bear Trap Canyon rafting is the premier trip.
 There are no hidden charges for wetsuits.
 Kids 12 and under receive a discounted price on most of our trips so the whole family can enjoy the river.
 Also, keep in mind that you can make a reservation ahead of time without any deposit and only a 48 hour cancellation policy.
 Pay when you arrive!